Privacy Preservation by Local Design in Cooperative Networked Control Systems: Introduction

 A basic scenario of cooperative networked control systems is presented in Fig. \ref{fig:user-server}, which we name as the \emph{user-server system}.
 In this scenario, the cooperative networked control system is formed by two parties, the user and the server.
 The user employs the server to provide certain service for it, and to achieve this, it provides necessary information to the server.

-The cooperation of the user and the server brings efficiency and economics advantages; however, the increased complexity in system structure will also cause new issues, one of which is the privacy issue.
+Although the cooperation of the user and the server brings efficiency and economics advantages, it also induces the privacy issue.
 The data provided by the user possibly correspond to certain other information, some of which may be supposed to be private.
-Meanwhile, the server is motivated to analyze the information data purposely, since more knowledge about clients usually helps more.
+Meanwhile, the server is motivated to analyze the information data purposely, since more knowledge about clients usually benefits more in business.
 Hence, the user may face unwilled exposure of privacy.
-For example, when people shop on-line, the data of items bought and money paid (maybe living address also included) are recorded.
+Take a daily-life example as an analogy.
+When people shop on-line, the data of items bought and money paid (maybe living address also included) are recorded.
 These data can be related to the customer's income level, family structure, hobbies, and so on.
 The business provider could use the customer's historical shopping records to depict his/her preference profile, so that better business decisions can be made (such as a personalized recommendation service).
 However, for certain customers, they may not want their preferences exposed.
 Nevertheless, the risk seems inevitable.
-We have to say that the server does not literally betray the cooperation; it can be called ``honest but curious" \cite{Tanaka2017ACC}, i.e., it still honestly serves the duty in cooperation, only meanwhile intending to discover more knowledge of the user as well.
+We have to say that the server does not literally betray the cooperation; it is referred to as ``honest but curious" \cite{Goldreich2009}, i.e., it still honestly serves the duty in cooperation, only meanwhile intending to discover more knowledge of the user as well.

-Consequently, to safely use the cooperative systems, we need to address the privacy issue.
+Consequently, to safely use the cooperative networked control systems, we need to address the privacy issue.
 One common methodology is that the server provides certain privacy policy in favor of the user.
-Nevertheless, a careful user may still have this demand: regardless of the server's privacy policies, it demands a \emph{local} privacy scheme which is not open to the server, such that the server's achievable knowledge of the user's private information is not correct but deviated.
-However, according to the current literature, this demand has been seldom visited yet.
-In this paper, we study this problem.
+However, the preservation for privacy in this situation largely depends on the server's integrity.
+Hence, a careful user may still have this demand: regardless of the server's privacy policies, it demands a \emph{local} privacy scheme whose existence is unknown to the server, so that the server's achievable knowledge of the user's private information is ``incorrect".
+According to the current literature, this methodology for privacy preservation in the direction of cooperative networked control systems has never been visited yet.
+In this paper, we study this methodology.